remix-run/remix/packages/create-remix/templates/cloudflare-workers/README.md

 ## Deployment

-Use wrangler to build and deploy your application to Cloudflare Workers:
+Use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) to build and deploy your application to Cloudflare Workers.
+If you don't have it yet, follow [the installation guide](https://developers.cloudflare.com/workers/cli-wrangler/install-update) to get it setup.
+Be sure to [authenticate the CLI](https://developers.cloudflare.com/workers/cli-wrangler/authentication) as well.

+Once that's done, you should be able to deploy your app:

 ```sh
 npm run deploy